Upcoming CE Events

 Clinician Scientist Training Workshop

-The goal of this workshop is to provide entry level skills in designing veterinary clinical research studies.
+The goal of this workshop is to provide entry-level skills in designing veterinary clinical research studies.
 This one-and-a-half day short course is aimed at clinical residents in any veterinary specialty.
-Clinical instructors and other new faculty are also welcome, if their goal is entry-level exposure to clinical research skills.
 The School of Veterinary Medicine, UW-Madison, will organize the workshop, in collaboration with the University of Wisconsin-Madison Institute for Clinical and Translational Research.
 We have funding to provide free registration for a limited number of veterinary residents-in-training on a first-come, first-served basis.
 Be sure to register early!